-One venue which still maintains the tradition of celebrating the AKI NO NANA GUSA is the historic HYAKKA-EN flower garden across the Sumida river from Asakusa, easily reach from Tsukuba by the Tsukuba Express.
+One venue which still maintains the tradition of celebrating the AKI NO NANA GUSA is the old HYAKKA-EN flower garden across the Sumida river from Asakusa, easily reached from Tsukuba by the Tsukuba Express.

-Sahara did not merely want to a place to observe flowers, his idea was to create a veritable outdoor salon, where writers and artists would gather drink tea, and compose and recite poetry, paint, draw and make pottery.
+Sahara did not merely want a place to observe flowers, his idea was to create a veritable outdoor salon, where writers and artists would gather, drink tea, compose and recite poetry, paint, draw and make pottery.

 Though it was eventually completely destroyed – TWICE – first by a devastating flood in 1910 and then by the Great Tokyo Air-Raid of March 19, 1945, the HYAKKAEN (literally- Garden of 100 Flowers), was recreated after the war and is good place to feel the excitement the Edo townsfolk felt when the various famous flowers and blossoms bloomed.

 And though you can enjoy you can enjoy this rustic garden at ANY time of year, it is in autumn that there is the most excitement, with MOON-VIEWING events ( the next one on October 1st 2020), poetry, readings and tea ceremonies, while surrounded by the Seven Flowers of Autumn and serenaded by the traditional singing insect- released by breeders into the vegetation.